-Changes of benefit terms.
-There were no changes of benefit terms for any participating employer in WRS.
+Changes of Benefit Terms: There were no changes of benefit terms for any participating employer in WRS.

-Changes of assumptions.
-Based on a three-year experience study conducted in 2021 covering January 1, 2018 through December 31, 2020, the ETF Board adopted assumption changes that were used to measure the total pension liability beginning with the year-end December 31, 2021, including the following:
+Changes of Assumptions: Based on a three-year experience study conducted in 2021 covering January 1, 2018 through December 31, 2020, the ETF Board adopted assumption changes that were used to measure the total pension liability beginning with the year ended December 31, 2021, including the following:

-- Lowering the long-term expected rate of return from 7.0% to 6.8% - Lowering the discount rate from 7.0% to 6.8%
+- Lowering the long-term expected rate of return from 7.0% to 6.8% - Lowering the discount rate from 7.0% to 6.8% - Lowering the price inflation rate from 2.5% to 2.4% - Lowering the postretirement adjustments from 1.9% to 1.7% - Mortality assumptions were changed to reflect updated trends by transitioning from the Wisconsin 2018 Mortality Table to the 2020 WRS Experience Mortality Table.